top of page

 My creative nonfiction explores identity, belonging, displacement, spirituality, and justice — using personal experience to interrogate systems and illuminate the human side of policy and place.

-A lyrical exploration of childhood memory, ecological loss, and reconnection with nature grounded in the Caribbean landscape.
+A lyrical exploration of memory, ecological loss, and reconnection with nature grounded in the Caribbean landscape.

 Unpopular Opinion: I Love the American Flag, But I've Never Been So Inspired to Burn One